juanantonio284/latex_notes/miscellaneous/latexmk_instructions.md

 In general the command line to invoke latexmk has the form: `latexmk [options] [file]`.

-Run latexmk with `-showextraoptions` to get a list of the options that latexmk accepts and that are simply passed through to `*latex`.
-(See also the explanation of the `-showextraoptions` option for more information.)

 * `-pdf`: generate pdf version of document using pdflatex.
 (And turn off any incompatible requests.)

 * `-silent`: run commands silently, i.e., with options that reduce the amount of diagnostics